wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/ReservationLocations/guides/Introduction.md

 The Reservations Locations API allows you to configure reservation settings for a restaurant location.

-A reservation location represents a physical restaurant and holds an address that corresponds to the on-site location of that restaurant (except when the restaurant has no on-site location).
+A reservation location represents a physical restaurant and holds the ID of a `location` object.
+The location object holds the address that corresponds to the on-site location of that restaurant (except when the restaurant has no on-site location).
 Each reservation location has its own calendar, scheduling rules, table management settings, and other attributes that can be set and modified by the API.

 With the Reservations Locations API, you can:
 * Query or list reservation locations.